 Common NH & MA Home Inspection FAQ's

-We try to anticipate General questions you might have about Maida New Hampshire & Massachusetts Home Inspection & Commercial Inspection Services and have provided the answers below.
-If you would like to request additional information about our services, pricing or to schedule an inspection, please Contact Us.
+We've tried to anticipate General questions you might have about Maida New Hampshire & Massachusetts Home Inspection & Commercial Inspection Services and have provided the answers below.
+If you would like to request more information about our services, pricing, or to schedule an inspection, please Contact Us.

 1. What does a NH or MA home inspection from Maida Services include?

-A New Hampshire or Massachusetts Home inspection from Maida Services includes a visual examination of the house from top to bottom.
-The inspector examines the heating system, the central air conditioning system*, the interior plumbing and electrical systems, the roof and visible insulation, walls, ceilings, floors, windows and doors, the foundation, basement and visible structure, siding, grading, drainage, walkways, stairways and attic spaces; he enters most crawl spaces and performs a Wood Destroying Insect Inspection which is sufficient for VA lending.
+A Maida New Hampshire or Massachusetts Home inspection Service includes a visual examination of the operational, accessible systems and components of the house from top to bottom.
+The inspector examines the heating system, the central air conditioning system*, the interior plumbing and electrical systems, the roof and visible insulation, walls, ceilings, floors, windows and doors, the foundation, basement and visible structure, siding, grading, drainage, walkways, stairways and attic spaces; he enters most crawl spaces and performs a Wood Destroying Insect Inspection which is sufficient for FHA / VA lending.

 * when temperature permits